Yuvan-a11y/General-Relativity-Timelike-Trajectory-Visualisation/README.md

 This repository contains Python scripts used in my essay:

-**"A Computational Investigation of Timelike Curves and Embedded Geometry in General Relativity"**
+**"A Computational Investigation of Closed Timelike Curves and Embedded Geometry in General Relativity"**

 ## Contents
 - Gödel spacetime null hypersurface visualization